 Hyperledger Fabric course is out!

-Fabric gateway has offered a high level API to interact with the Fabric network, but these repositories were spread across multiple github projects, therefore, the API wasn't consistent between the programming languages:
+Fabric Gateway has offered a high level API to interact with the Fabric network, but these repositories were spread across multiple github projects, therefore, the API wasn't consistent between the programming languages:

 • Go